 Non-storm water NPDES permits that were reviewed in the Colorado River Region include a narrative water quality objective for chronic toxicity.
 The narrative chronic toxicity objectives are used in conjunction with a numeric accelerated monitoring trigger based on pass/fail results using the TST approach to assess chronic toxicity test data.

 Non-storm water NPDES permits that were reviewed in the San Diego Region included numeric chronic toxicity effluent limitations based on pass/fail results using the TST approach to assess chronic toxicity test data.
 There were two different MDELs in the three permits that were reviewed for the San Diego Region.
 One permit only included an MDEL and not an MMEL.
 In this permit the MDEL is exceeded when a chronic toxicity test at the IWC results in a fail, regardless of the percent effect.
 The other two permits in the San Diego Region included both a MMEL and a MDEL.
 In these permits the MDEL is exceeded when chronic toxicity tests, analyzed using the TST statistical approach, results in a fail and the percent effect is greater than or equal to 50 percent for any endpoint.
-The MMEL for chronic toxicity is exceeded when the median of no more than three independent chronic toxicity tests, conducted within the same calendar month and analyzed using the TST statistical approach, results in fail.
+The MMEL for chronic toxicity is exceeded when the median of no more than three independent chronic toxicity tests, conducted within the same calendar month and analyzed using the TST statistical approach, results in a fail.

 Non-storm water NPDES permits that were reviewed in the Los Angeles Region included numeric chronic toxicity effluent limitations based on pass/fail results using the TST approach to assess chronic toxicity test data.
 The permits included both a MDEL and a MMEL.
 The MDEL is exceeded when a toxicity test results in a fail, and the percent effect is greater than or equal to 50 percent for any endpoint.
 The MMEL is exceeded when the median result of two out of three chronic toxicity tests, conducted in the same calendar month, result in a fail.